vmassuchetto/wp-diagram/readme.txt

 Tested up to: 3.4.2
 Stable tag: 0.01

-Allow users to schedule custom post loops for different positions of the theme in a widget-like admin interface.
-Theme developers can display these loops at any place of the theme.
-It also provides the hability to override the post title and excerpt for each post.
+Allow users to set custom post loops for different positions of the theme in a widget-like admin interface.

 == Description ==